 How Long Do Ghana Braids Last?

 The answer to this question depends on how well you take care of them.
 With minimal attention, they will last around 2-3 weeks.
-However, if you want them to last up to 8 weeks, you take extra precautions by wearing a silk bonnet or scarf to bed.
+However, if you want them to last up to 8 weeks, you can take extra precautions by wearing a silk bonnet or scarf to bed.
 This will help keep the braids tight and will also protect against frizz.